 3-D model of a bat's sonar beam as it attacks an insect.

-I am a scientist, educator and communicator.
-My passion is connecting the dots of life in the natural world, relating understanding of how animal bodies work to how animals behave and interact in nature.
-My research on sonar-jamming moths and bats has been highlighted by media around the world.
-I served as a scientific consultant for National Geographic while filming a segment for the nature documentary Untamed Americas.
-I'm also a National Geographic Explorer.
+I aim to connect the dots of life in the natural world, relating how animal bodies work to how animals behave and interact in nature.
+My research on bats and moth has been highlighted by media around the world.
+I have also served as a scientific consultant for National Geographic while filming a segment for the nature documentary Untamed Americas and am a National Geographic Explorer.

 I have given dozens of talks on my research and other topics to youth, general, and scientific audiences, and I am always happy to share my work with others.
 I believe multimedia and story-telling are some of our best tools for communicating science.